 2. Pinch the V-belt together near its center and slide the spacer and movable drive face onto the front shaft.
 Secure the drive face with a new nut.
-Using an appropriate spanner wrench, tighten the nut to 115 ft-lb.
+Using an appropriate spanner wrench, tighten the nut to 115 ft-lb (156 N-m).